The investor problem based on the HJM model: Infinite horizon problem

 \begin{example}\textbf{(Vasicek model)} In the Vasicek model (see Section \ref{SVasicek}), $G(t,r)$ is given by \eqref{E72} and consequently

 where $\sigma_{0,s}$, $m_{1,0,s}$, and $m_{1,0,s}$ were defined in Proposition \ref{PVasicek}.
 To ensure convergence of the integral in \eqref{E810} we have to assume

-It is not hard to find any sufficient condition for the coefficients of the model to ensure such convergence.
+It is not difficult to find a sufficient condition for the coefficients of the model to ensure such convergence.
 We left the problem to the reader.
 However, it should be noted that the coefficient $m_{2,0,s}$ is uniformly bounded and therefore the fraction $\frac{D_rG}{G}$ is uniformly bounded as well. \end{example}

 \begin{example}\textbf{(CIR model)} In the CIR model (see Section \ref{SCIR}), $G(t,r)$ is given by \eqref{E74} and consequently $G(r)= \int_{0}^{+\infty} \e^{m_{1,0,s} +m_{2,0,s} r } \d s$.
 Obviously, we should require that $\int_{0}^{+\infty} \e^{m_{1,0,s}}\d s < +\infty$.
 Note that under this assumption the quotient $\frac{D_{r}G}{G}$ is uniformly bounded. \end{example}